mayank26saxena/lazygit/README.md

 - [X] Option to make commit on a branch.
 Default branch is master.
 - [ ] Add git pull operation before push.

+# Contributing
+Use github's Pull request/issues feature for all contributions.